kodadot/developers/docs/tutorials/write-subsquid-query.md

 }
 ```

-- startCursor is
+- startCursor is the cursor of the first node in  ```nodes```
-- endCursor is
+- endCursor is the cursor of the last node in ```nodes```
-- hasNextPage is
+- hasNextPage is  used to determine if there are more edges after the defined field values set by the user
-- hasPreviousPage is
+- hasPreviousPage is used to determine if there are more edges before the defined field values set by the user

 ### Before and After Operators